veryacademy/pytest-mastery-with-django/README.md

 * Coverage
 * pytest-xdist
 * much more...

-## Python Pytest and Django Course
-Learn Pytest with Django.
-Welcome to testing Django applications with Pytest course.
-Pytest is a mature full-featured Python testing tool that ultimuately helps you write better programs, in this course we integrate Pytest with the Django Framework to test Django applications.

 ## Tutorials
 This course is hosted on YouTube, the full YouTube playlist can be found [here](https://youtube.com/playlist?list=PLOLrQ9Pn6caw3ilqDR8_qezp76QuEOlHY) on our YouTube channel.